HudsonSchumaker-HF/HudsonSchumaker-HF/README.md

 - 👋 Hi, I’m Hudson Schumaker
 - 👀 I’m interested in Java, Kotlin, C++
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning hwo to build a framework
 - 💞️ I’m looking to collaborate on Data Platform

 <!---